ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux 10 (Buster).md

            // Adopts language from attribute to use in UI 30 => 'core:LanguageAdaptor',

-           // Convert LDAP names to oids needed to Attribute Filtering with core:AttributeLimit authproc module 49 => ['class' => 'core:AttributeMap','name2oid'],

            // On "config/config.php" the default 'authproc.idp' behaviour defines a basic Attribute Filtering
            // that releases all attributes requested by an SP through the <md:RequestedAttribute> into its metadata.
            // The "core:AttributeLimit authproc can be moved here instead of keep it on config/config.php file.

-           // Convert oid to LDAP names to be able to see human readable value on Consent page 89 => ['class' => 'core:AttributeMap','oid2name'],

            // Consent module is enabled(with no permanent storage, using cookies) 90 => [